kevinwlu/iot/lesson3/README.md

 ## Lab 3A: Python

-* If Python has not been installed on Windows 10, [download](https://www.python.org/downloads/windows/) and install the latest version of Python 3
+* If Python has not been installed on Windows, [download](https://www.python.org/downloads/windows/) and install the latest version of Python 3
 * On Windows 10, edit path in "System Properties > Advanced > Environment Variables" and add
 ```sh
 C:\Users\...\AppData\Local\Programs\Python\Python...
 C:\Users\...\AppData\Local\Programs\Python\Python...\Scripts
 ```
-* Download and open [Git Bash](https://gitforwindows.org/) on Windows 10, run Python and install/upgrade Python packages with pip
+* Download and open [Git Bash](https://gitforwindows.org/) on Windows, run Python and install/upgrade Python packages with pip
 ```sh
 $ python -i
 >>> import math